rdtsc/codeeval-solutions/readme.md

-# CodeEval Solutions
+# CodeEval (Defunct) Solutions

-This repository houses my personal solutions to [CodeEval][ce]'s public problems.
+**As of 2018-02-12, [CodeEval][ce] has ceased operations.
+This repository houses an archive of relevant helper tools and my ancient solutions to all 239 interactive challenges that once lived on the platform.**

+A mirror of the platform's entire public problem set (sans solutions/tools) is available in [this repository][ce-mirror].

+## Background

+It is strongly encouraged that you do not view my solutions unless you've already solved the relevant problems yourself.

 CodeEval takes execution speed and memory consumption into account (albeit incorrectly at the time of this writing) when calculating ranking points.
 C and C++ are therefore my languages of choice on this platform as they generally yield the highest scores.
 Additionally, JavaScript, PHP, and Python are used here and there, mainly for practice.

-It is strongly encouraged that you do not view my solutions unless you've already solved the relevant problems yourself.

-## Background

 CodeEval adds a new challenge to one of the following categories once a week: